|

 military transport aircraft.

-mentioning, that the US Marine Corps operate an older system, the
+The US Marine Corps operate an older

-LAV-AT, which is based on the
+anti tank missile carrier, which is based on the

 LAV-25